Michelle Bianco

 Chief Experience Officer

-The Hidden Cost Sitting in Your Benefits Gap
+The Hidden Cost Sitting in Your Benefits Gap: What Elder Caregiving Is Costing Employers

 Every year, organizations make deliberate, well-researched investments in their people.
 Medical benefits.
 Retirement plans.
 Wellness programs.
 These are not accidents.
 They are the result of years of data, advocacy, and a growing understanding that employee wellbeing drives organizational performance.

 But there is a significant gap in that picture.
-And it is costing employers an estimated $5,600 per affected employee, per year, quietly, invisibly, and with almost no dedicated support in place to address it.
+And it is costing employers an estimated $5,600 per affected employee, per year, quietly, invisibly, and with almost no dedicated support in place to address it (Value Health, 2023).

-The chart above illustrates a fundamental imbalance in how employers allocate attention and resources.
+The elder caregiving benefits gap is a fundamental imbalance in how employers allocate attention and resources.
 Medical benefits, retirement plans, and wellness programs receive high employer investment, and appropriately so.
 But caregiving-driven absence, turnover, and lost productivity register an equally high organizational cost with virtually no corresponding investment or support.
 It is, as HR leaders are now beginning to recognize, hiding in plain sight.

-According to Guardian Life, 2025 between 23% and 43% of employed adults are currently juggling caregiving responsibilities alongside their work.
-In a workforce of 1,000 employees, that could mean 230-430 people are quietly managing a second, invisible shift.
+Between 23% and 43% of employed adults are currently juggling caregiving responsibilities alongside their work (Guardian Life, 2025).
+In a workforce of 1,000 employees, that could mean 230 to 430 people quietly managing a second, invisible shift.
+Elder caregivers alone make up 14% of the U.S. workforce (HBR, 2025), drawn from the 47.8 million unpaid adult family caregivers in the U.S. (Caregiving in the U.S., 2025).

-Why Caregiving Is Not Like Other Life Events
+Why Is Elder Caregiving Not Like Other Life Events?

-Employers have built robust support systems around predictable life stages such as parental leave, childcare FSAs and FMLA guidance because these needs are visible, consistent, and time bound.
+Because it is unpredictable, open-ended, and invisible.
+Employers have built robust support systems around predictable life stages such as parental leave, childcare FSAs, and FMLA guidance because those needs are visible, consistent, and time bound.
 Elder caregiving is none of those things.

 Consider what caregivers themselves report: